Digital prototyping: how to learn and innovate faster

 Ultimately, digital prototyping allows you to develop the simplest iteration of a product in a cost-effective way.

-Testing and listening to feedback from your target audiences then allows you to improve the digital product or service over time, adapting based on what you learn as you go.
-In this way you can observe changing user behaviours and needs and adjust your offering to better address those needs as they evolve.
+Testing and listening to feedback from your target audiences allows you to improve the digital product or service over time, and adapt based on what you learn as you go.
+In this way, you can observe changing user behaviours and needs and adjust your offering to better address those needs as they evolve.

 It also helps prevent scope creep and test the real demand for your product or service – and its ability to address a genuine need or problem.

-With lower barriers-to-entry, developing a digital prototype can be key to bringing a business plan to life, securing financing and buy-in for digital initiatives.
+With lower barriers to entry, developing a digital prototype can be key to bringing a business plan to life, and securing financing and buy-in for digital initiatives.

-Ultimately, the digital prototype will show how a proposed digital initiative is capable of solving a tangible business problem while gaining actionable insight that will shape future iteration and development.
+Ultimately, the digital prototype will show how a proposed digital initiative can solve a tangible business problem while gaining actionable insight that will shape future iteration and development.

-Prototyping is a key component of any business’ digital transformation drive since it allows you to rapidly learn more about your users, test assumptions, and gather the insight needed to build robust business cases for digital initiatives.
+Prototyping is a key component of any business’s digital transformation drive as it allows you to rapidly learn more about your users, test assumptions, and gather the insight needed to build robust business cases for digital initiatives.
 This is especially relevant when developing new services that are accessed via digital platforms.

-This way of working allows you to design and test in increments, making it easier to design and build in an iterative way, from prototype, to MVP, to product, and to continuously improve their digital products and services.
+This way of working allows you to design and test in increments, making it easier to design and build iteratively, from prototype to MVP to product, and to continuously improve their digital products and services.
 What could be more insightful than getting a working model or product into your users’ hands, getting their feedback, and then using that to learn and iterate – again and again?

-How do you put CX at the heart of your prototyping?
+How do you put the user experience at the heart of your prototyping?

 Rather than simply considering what services its staff needed, Thornbury Nursing Services conducted focus groups with its nurses to explore what they were thinking, hearing, feeling, and doing, at every stage in the user journey.